 Interviews will be offered following a pre-selection process.
 Shortlisted candidates will be contacted for interviews on July 11th 2025 in the afternoon by videoconference.
-International candidates with a bit of French are more than welcome.
+International candidates are more than welcome.

-Applications should be sent to agnes.helme-guizon@univ-grenoble-alpes.fr, catherine.pelachaud@sorbonne-universite.fr and laurence.chaby@parisdescartes.fr no later than June 25th, 2025, including "Doctoral contract - SIA & tensions in collaboration" in the email subject line.
+Applications should be sent to agnes.helme-guizon@univ-grenoble-alpes.fr, catherine.pelachaud@sorbonne-universite.fr and laurence.chaby@parisdescartes.fr no later than June 25th, 2025, including "Post-doctoral contract - SIA & tensions in collaboration" in the email subject line.